lichihho/LaDeco/OneFormer/README.md

 It is the most convient to install using [Anaconda][] or [Miniconda][].

-1. Before executing the following commands, please first clone the LaDeco folder to your local machine.
+1. Before executing the following commands, please first clone the LaDeco folder (only OneFormer subfolder)to your local machine.
 2. Please execute all commands within the folder.

 ## Windows & Linux